-Alternating Dumbbell Curl is a popular exercise for building the biceps.
+Alternating Dumbbell Curl exercise is a popular exercise for building the biceps.

 There is secondary emphasis on the forearms and the core muscles are engaged to keep the upper body in the correct position and to support the lower back.

-Alternating Dumbbell Curl is best performed after a barbell exercise such as a Barbell Curl or EZ Bar Curl where the joints and tendons have been warmed up and primed.
+Alternating Dumbbell Curls are best performed after a barbell exercise such as a Barbell Curl or EZ Bar Curl where the joints and tendons have been warmed up and primed.

 The focus shifts from building size to getting a nice stretch and contraction.